mikeevmm/sane/README.md

 A depends on file F1 and recipe B, and recipe B depends on file F2, then A is only ran if F1 is older than F2.

+- Recipes are ran if its dependency files are newer than its target files (or if either cannot be found).

 - Recipes with no dependencies are always ran.

 - Hooks are a way to tag dependencies.
 Recipes depending on a hook depend on all